 The primary CTA button is for job seekers that’s why it dominates the site whereas, the CTA button for employers is at the bottom.

 Uber has CTAs for both drivers and passengers.
 ‘Make money while you drive your car’, for drivers, is right at the top navigation bar.
 ‘Start ride with Uber’ is at the center of the page and obviously dominates the page due to the contrasting color used.
 The straightforward copy further manages to arrest attention.

 Here you go, right when you thought, you were missing something!

 In 2009, Unbounce declared the Orange Button - The Big Orange Button - as the color that converts your CTA the best!
 But over the years, brands have reached the conclusion that whichever color stands in contrast to the background and doesn’t get lost in the design has an equally good chance to convert!

 Interestingly, Barkbox creates 2 equally sized CTA buttons for first-time users while existing users continue by logging in.
 ‘Get Started’ are for those looking to sign up whereas ‘Give a Gift’ are for those not looking to commit but just looking to Gift a Barkbox.

 This way, they don’t chase away those who’re not looking to sign up and still close a sale.

 18. Second to None

-A Secondary CTA is an alternative CTA to the primary CTAs like Sign Up, Download Now, that you ideally want visitors to click etc. Basically, these CTAs will still keep users interested in your services when they are not ready to commit.
+A Secondary CTA button is an alternative CTA to the primary CTA buttons like Sign Up, Download Now, that you ideally want visitors to click etc. Basically, these CTAs will still keep users interested in your services when they are not ready to commit.